The Deathless Woman

 2019, 89’.
 Writer-Director: Roz Mortimer

-At a time when xenophobia and racism are rising again across the world, and a fear of the ‘other’ has been exacerbated by the largest refugee crisis in recorded history, it feels crucial to acknowledge their undocumented realities.
-More than 10 million Roma live in Europe, and continue to face segregation in schools, forcible evictions and racist attacks.
+Roma are today still one of the most marginalised minority ethnic groups in Europe.
+At a time when xenophobia and racism are rising again across the world, it feels crucial to acknowledge the undocumented realities of Roma, Sinti and Gypsy people.
+More than 10 million Roma live in Europe, and continue to face state-sanctioned segregation in schools, forcible evictions and violent racist attacks.

-The Deathless Woman is an emotionally charged and powerful film that adds to contemporary debate about people who are marginalised; offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.
+The Deathless Woman visualises and connects the traumatic past of Roma to other traumatic pasts and to the traumatic present, offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.